linkerd/linkerd-examples/plugins/header-classifier/README.md

 should be retried.
 A value of "success" means success, a value of "retry" means retryable failure, and any other value means non-retryable failure.

-# Heloworld Identifier
+# HelloWorld Identifier

-Helloworld Identifier injects a header with the value set from config, and pass the updated request to next identifier
+HelloWorld Identifier injects a header with the value set from config, and pass the updated request to next identifier

 ## Building